Krydderbarn/diy-page/README.md

 # diy-page
-Making my first HTML CSS website, Odin Project
+Making a HTML/CSS page from scratch using googling. a Odin Project task